 Territory Mapping Software

-Maptitude mapping software gives you a suite of tools useful for creating districts for your business mapping needs.
+Maptitude mapping software gives you a suite of tools useful for creating territories for your business mapping needs.

-Often a district is an area that is made up of several smaller areas merged together.
+Often a territory is an area that is made up of several smaller areas merged together.
 For example, sales territories or market areas might be made up of groups of postal zones, counties, or other regions (Figure 1).
-Maptitude can build the districts for you and compute the attributes and demographics of each one.
+Maptitude can build the territories for you and compute the attributes and demographics of each one.

 |See a video that demonstrates building territories with Maptitude.|